 Toptal is a platform that connects businesses with freelance talent specializing in software engineering, design, financial consulting as well as project and product management.
 Distributed across 75 countries, the Toptal team has more than 600 full-time employees and more than 2,000 contractors.

-Michelle Labbe, Toptal’s vice president of people, says Slack is the company’s virtual headquarters.
+Michelle Labbe, Toptal’s vice president of people, says Slack is the company’s digital headquarters.
 That means Slack, the channel-based messaging platform, supports more than daily work: It provides an infrastructure to support organizational culture and community.

 “In an office, you run into someone in the hallway or you’re talking to the person in the cube next to you,” Labbe says.
 “When you’re remote and you’re not seeing people every day, you have to overcommunicate and you have to rely on the right tools.
 That’s why I’ve been telling everybody that we live on Slack and Zoom.”